Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 ## 2020-01-23 18.65
 ```

 Remember, although we had filter only one column, the index comes together.
-Another way to do that is use the function *cl* from the package *quantmod*, which can extract and transform colums of time-series objects.
+Another way to do that is use the function cl from the package quantmod, which can extract and transform colums of time-series objects.

-Now, before we go any further, let's plot a candlestick of the original data *ABEV3*.
-We will use the function *candleChart* from *quantmod*.
+Now, before we go any further, let's plot a candlestick of the original data ABEV3.
+We will use the function candleChart from quantmod.
  ``` r
 candleChart(ABEV3.SA)
  ```